 Women in elegant long strapless black dress standing on the modern stair case at The Emory

 Once inside the hotel, guests discover that it is, by any measure, an exceptional site.
-On one side of The Emory, looking directly across Knightsbridge, it the sublime landscape of Hyde Park.
+On one side of The Emory, looking directly across Knightsbridge, is the sublime landscape of Hyde Park.
 This is a hotel designed to allow you to know where you are as you move in and around it.
-The central corridor has its own view looking toward Picadilly.
+The central corridor has its own view looking toward Piccadilly.
 The stairs, finished in one of Rogers' trademark vivid colours - a shocking pink - are daylit too.
 It forms both a celebration of movement and a tribute to Rogers' himself.

 Model in white tulle dress and red high heels lying across a grey coloured sofa with abstract painting behind.